-Hi Brady, Congratulations on the two assists at the weekend!
-How have you found the season so far?
+Hi, Brady.
+How have you found this season so far?

-It was a good weekend for the team and I was happy I was able to contribute.
-It being my first start of 2017, I wanted to make an impact and happy to be a part of the team’s success.
+It’s been great.
+Last weekend was my first start of the season and I was able to contribute with two assists.
+It was a good weekend for the team, and with it being my first start of 2017, I wanted to make an impact.
+I’m really happy to be a part of the team’s success.

-I think this past year I’ve had to develop the most mentally as opposed to physically or technically.
-I feel like I’m progressing well though.
+I think this past year I’ve had to develop mentally as opposed to physically or technically.
+I feel like I’m progressing well, though.

-You were spotted at a PSC Las Vegas combine, Why did you attend this combine?
+You were spotted at PSC’s Las Vegas tryout event in 2014 – what made you attend this event?

-I was looking for a way to get seen at the next level and came out to the Las Vegas event.
-The combine is a great platform for not only getting seen at the next level, but getting a contract as well.
+I was looking for a way to get exposure at the next level, and heard of the event in Vegas.
+PSC’s combines are a great platform, not only for getting spotted by coaches who work at the next level, but also earning professional contracts.

-How have PSC been helping you in your career so far?
+How have PSC helped your professional football career progress?

 PSC opened a door for me.
-Not every collegiate player gets a look at the next level and PSC was a great resource in finding a team and then putting pen to paper.
+Not every collegiate player gets a chance to reach the next level.
+They [PSC] were a great resource in finding a team and then helping me put pen to paper on a contract.